GoogleContainerTools/kpt-functions-catalog/functions/go/format/README.md

 #### Format a package

-Let's start with the input resource in a package
+Let's start with the input resource in a package.

 ```yaml
 apiVersion: apps/v1